 It isn’t just big, headline-grabbing events that hit companies and economies hard.
 Sometimes, even relatively small problems can ripple through businesses across the world.
 Small disruptions can be more disastrous than world events because of a lack of transparency: The events are often hidden so deeply in a company’s supply network that they’re invisible until their effects expand.

-We can’t prevent global disruptions, but we can plan to respond quickly, efficiently, and effectively.
+You can’t prevent global disruptions, but you can plan to respond quickly, efficiently, and effectively.
 Resilient, flexible supply chains help companies spot disruption before they feel its impact, and seize risk as a competitive advantage, wherever and whenever it occurs.

 A resilient supply chain sidesteps disruption more easily, recovers more quickly, and outmaneuvers the competition.